pappasfotios/AcFertilityGP/README.md

 **struggle 4:** sperm velocities for samples with concentration bellow 200 were not measured.
 Should I assign 0 or have them missing?

+CP: Better missing.

 **struggle - fun fact 5:** Presence of replicates.
 Apparently we have recaptured a few males more than once, likely because the stuff accidentally returned them to the sampling tank.
 I should probably only keep the first occurance (?)

+CP: Probably the first measurement.
+Would be interesting to see whether recordings vary a lot.